-Objectives Milestones (with dates) 1 Increase participation at all levels 1 Working with Media Team, develop a schedule and plan for articles and meeting announcements (1/1/19) Develop list of potential targets for outreach (9/1/18) Plan and execute at least one educational activity, symposium, or volunteer opportunity each year (by 12/1/18) 2 Work through public and private entities to identify and support public-and private-lands projects 2 Develop list of current public and private projects (9/1/18) Develop and introduce process for collecting and maintaining project information; present at general meeting (by Jan 2019) Post project information and a web-based collection form to web by 1/1/19) 3 Become an active and welcome partner in local forest management projects 3 Gather data, pictures, and stories to include in annual reports (first report 1/1/19) Hold more workshops and/or field trips aimed at educating the public.
-Engage more with local universities and community colleges (UC Merced/Davis and Columbia College) 4 Provide expertise, resources, and consensus from critical partners 4 Baseline measurements to be developed for the 2018 ACCG Annual Report (completed by 1/1/19) Develop a process and repository to collect this information (by 10/1/18) 5 Develop "Zone of Agreement" 5 Hire facilitator (by 7/1/18) Develop plan, schedule meeting(s) - by 9/1/18 Complete and present results by 1/1/19 Issues and Barriers Update as of July 1, 2018 1 Members of Media team have 1 Media team is trying to arrange a meeting with USFS PIOs - hard to manage logistics List of targets was developed in a strategic planning meeting - need to organize and prioritize (by 9/1/18) 2 Need lists of planned projects from USFS and others; pull references to other projects from minutes 2 USFS to provide POW lists to Planning WG (by 9/1/18) Review past minutes for projects (by 9/1/18) No format established for collecting information 3 Need to ask all ACCG groups and members to let us know of their activities and projects 3 Not started; present RFI to full group by 9/1/18 4 Plan and format for annual report must be developed; information collected 4 Administrator to develop format for the annual report and collect information to populate it for first edition, 1/1/18; this has not been started.
-5 Need to select facilitator and get FS contract in place; develop an outline of our needs; get proposal from facilitators 5 USFS has agreed to pay for professional facilitation; Contracting plan in place Have proposal from CBI; will ask for consensus to move ahead at 6/20/18 General meeting
+Objectives Milestones (with dates) 1 Increase participation at all levels 1 Develop a communication plan (1/1/19) Develop list of potential targets for outreach (completed 9/1/18) Plan and execute at least one educational activity, symposium, or volunteer opportunity each year (by 12/1/18) 2 Work through public and private entities to identify and support public-and private-lands projects 2 Develop list of current public and private projects (9/1/18) Develop and introduce process for collecting and maintaining project information; present at general meeting (by Jan 2019) Post project information and a web-based collection form to web by 1/1/19) 3 Become an active and welcome partner in local forest management projects 3 Gather data, pictures, and stories to include in annual reports (first report 1/1/19) Hold more workshops and/or field trips aimed at educating the public.
+Engage more with local universities and community colleges (UC Merced/Davis and Columbia College) 4 Provide expertise, resources, and consensus from critical partners 4 Baseline measurements to be developed for the 2018 ACCG Annual Report (completed by 1/1/19) Develop a process and repository to collect this information (by 2/1/19) 5 Develop "Zone of Agreement" 5 • D6 evelop p tator (done; will engage November 2018) plan, schedule meeting(s) - by 6/1/19 and present results by 8/1/19 Issues and Barriers Updated as of October 17, 2018 1 Need to recruit a dedicated gr to focus on outreach and med - 1 Establish a Media-Communications team, including USFS PIOs - Aragon may help; also ask for BLM participation List of targets was developed in a strategic planning meeting - need to organize and prioritize (by 12/1/18) 2 Need lists of planned projects from USFS and others; refer to annual reports for current pro) 2 USFS to provide POW lists to Planning WG (get from S. Tangenberg and/or L. Crabtree?)
+No format established for collecting information 3 Need to ask all ACCG groups a members to let us know of the activities and projects 3 Not started; need someone to own this.
+4 Plan and format for annual report must be developed; information collected 4 Administrator to develop format for the annual report and collect information to populate it for first edition, 1/1/19; this has not been started.
+5 Need to select facilitator and g FS contract in place; develop a outline of our needs; get prop from facilitators in 5 USFS has agreed to pay for professional facilitation; Contract placed in time for 11/14/18 meeting.
+Topics and projects for facilitator will be developed in November - January timeframe.